 There are several versions of the history of the origin of the dish.

 The Russian usually say that this dish was invented later.
-They say that in 1912 a Russian cook prepared very tasty dish that was named "Mikailovsky".
+They say that in 1912 a Russian cook prepared a very tasty dish that was named "Mikailovsky".
 Most probably this name was chosen because Mikhailovsky Palace was close to the restaurant where the chicken rolls were served for the first time.